- Written by Dr.Mehmet Demircioglu

 What if my diagnosis is uncertain or mixed with pattern hair loss?

 This is common.
 A patient may have male pattern hair loss and also a scarring alopecia process in part of the scalp.
-The danger is treating everything as ordinary thinning and placing grafts into areas where the underlying disease is not controlled.
+The weaker point is treating everything as ordinary thinning and placing grafts into areas where the underlying disease is not controlled.

-When I evaluate a mixed case, I separate the patterns.
-Is the hairline recession typical of androgenetic hair loss.
-Is the crown thinning predictable.
-Are there shiny patches without follicular openings.
-Is there redness around remaining hairs.
-Is the donor area strong enough.
+In a mixed case, the patterns have to be separated.
+The examination should look at the shape of the hairline recession, whether crown thinning is predictable, whether shiny patches have lost follicular openings, whether redness surrounds remaining hairs, and whether the donor area is strong enough.
 These details matter more than the patient simply saying he wants density.

-I may recommend dermatology confirmation before surgery, especially if the patient has symptoms, patchy loss, unusual scalp texture, or a result from a previous transplant that failed without a clear reason.
+Dermatology confirmation may be needed before surgery, especially if the patient has symptoms, patchy loss, unusual scalp texture, or a result from a previous transplant that failed without a clear reason.
 A failed result is not always poor technique.
 Sometimes the scalp diagnosis was missed.

 Can lichen planopilaris explain a poor hair transplant result?